-When I took my daughter to see the new Cinderella movie earlier this year, she immediately fell in love with her amazing dress!
-And since I enjoy playing fairy godmother I sewed one up for my little Cinderella.
+For us, the Cinderella dress obsession started when I took my daughter to see the new Cinderella movie earlier this year.
+She immediately fell in love with her amazing dress and wanted her own Cinderella Halloween costume!
+And since I enjoy playing fairy godmother I sewed one up for my little Cinderella for Halloween.
 Childhood should be magical 🙂

-Of course it wouldn’t be complete without the butterflies!
+Of course the Cinderella dress wouldn’t be complete without the butterflies!

-The back has a simple velcro closure for easy on/off
+The back of Cinderella’s costume has a simple velcro closure for easy on/off.

-So much tulle but so worth it!
-The entire dress is fully lined so no need to worry about itching
+So much tulle fabric but so worth it!
+The entire Cinderella dress is fully lined so no need to worry about itching in this Cinderella costume.

 Off she goes!

 Ready to sew your own Cinderella Costume?

 This pattern is for a size 5 (24″ chest circumference).
 My daughter has a 22″ chest so it’s a little roomy on her but I wanted room to layer over warm clothing on Halloween.
 You can easily overlap the back a little more/less to customize the fit.
 My daughter is 44″ tall and the dress sweeps the floor.
 If you plan to adjust the skirt length on this costume you may need additional fabric